Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

 Linebacker

-Rookie Cody Barton got the start at strongside linebacker for Mychal Kendricks, who led Seattle with 13 tackles in the win over the Eagles on Nov.
-24.

-He responded with 1.5 sacks and some good plays against the run.
+Rookie Cody Barton got the start at strongside linebacker for Mychal Kendricks, who led Seattle with 13 tackles in the victory over the Eagles on Nov.
+24, and responded with five tackles, a sack and two passes defensed.
+Bobby Wagner had seven tackles, one in the open field on third down to make the Eagles settle for a field goal.

 Grade: B